sarahhenderson/Crafty-Social-Buttons/src/README.txt

 These are the things currently in the pipeline:

-* Add support for YouTube (for crafters who post video tutorials)
 * Adding an option to choose image sizes for the icons
 * Changing the post count feature to request data only after the page is loaded so it doesn't slow things down so much.
 * Option to diplays in archives and category listings (?)